epicmario7133/Dogecoin-raspberry/README.md

 # Dogecoin-raspberry
-Dogecoin belance on 0.96 I2C Display On Raspberry
+Dogecoin balance on 0.96 I2C Display On Raspberry

 First of all you have to install these packages with these commands: